-Yavapai College exists so communities within Yavapai County have access to and are equipped with the knowledge and skills to improve quality of life.
+Yavapai College exists so communities within Yavapai County have access to and are equipped with the knowledge and skills to create a sustainable economic environment.
 The College will achieve these results at a justifiable cost.

 1.1 Education Ends

 Students achieve their educational goals at an affordable price.
 This is the first priority.